 - 98% of Registry participants report that they modified their food intake to lose weight.

 - 94% increased their physical activity, with the most frequently reported form of activity being walking.

 - 75% weigh themselves at least once a week.

 - 62% watch less than 10 hours of TV per week.

 - 90% exercise, on average, about 1 hour per day.

 So is it futile?
-The answer is no. Look at steps 1-8 and you will quickly know that it is not true.
-Ten thousand successful stories are included in the NWCR so the fact is there to show that you can lose weight and keep it off.
+The answer is no. Look at steps 1-8, and you will quickly know that it is not true.
+Ten thousand successful stories are included in the NWCR, so the fact is there to show that you can lose weight and keep it off.
 Diet infers that it is a temporary change.
-Like I said above the key is to avoid thinking of a diet as thing a temporary change.
-Instead of making a quick fix like you have tried in the past that just led to more of yo-yo effect of your weight, make a permanent change that will be lifelong.
-Focus more on making healthy choices and portion sizes and the rest will happen without trying.
-I did this nearly 2 years ago and I am still down 40 pounds.
+Like I said above, the key is to avoid thinking of a diet as a thing, a temporary change.
+Instead of making a quick fix like you have tried in the past that just led to more of a yo-yo effect on your weight, make a permanent change that will be lifelong.
+Focus more on making healthy choices and portion sizes, and the rest will happen without trying.
+I did this nearly 2 years ago, and I am still down 40 pounds.
 I have gained a little back, but I feel great and will continue to strive to keep the rest off.

 The bottom line: Give up dieting.
-Two years ago, I stopped using the term as a means to lose weight and focused more on eating healthy.
+Two years ago, I stopped using the term: “to lose weight” and focused more on eating healthy.
 I have finally been successful at losing and keeping the weight loss.
-I still use the term diet but for me, it is a permanent change to how I eat food instead of a temporary fix to lose weight.
-I suggest you develop your own path to healthy and start walking off the pounds.
+I still use the term diet, but for me, it is a permanent change to how I eat food instead of a temporary fix to lose weight.
+I suggest you develop your own path to health and start walking off the pounds.

 “National Weight Control Registry,” National Weight Control Registry, 29-Jan-2018.
 [Online].
 Available: http://www.nwcr.ws.
 [Accessed: 29-Jan-2018].